 The starlet goes from 'Gossip Girl' to surfer girl in the June issue of 'Vogue.'

-Lively's reps were quick to cry foul, claiming the pictures were not Lively, and publicly threatening legal action against any outlet who published the pictures and implied that they were her.
+Lively's reps immediately went on the offensive after four pictures allegedly featuring the star’s bare body were leaked, saying that the controversial photographs were fake and threatening legal action against any outlet who published the pictures with the implication that they were Lively.

 However, the adamant denial seemed only to incite at least one hacker, who then released an additional 17 salacious snaps with this taunt:

 "Oh, yes, Blake's rep.These are totally fake.
 We really, really believe you.
 Want moar?"